Skip navigation

 What is it used for?

 You usually get a chloride test as part of a routine blood screening to check your general health.
-It's also used to help diagnose conditions related to an imbalance of acids or fluids in your body.
+It's also used to help monitor or diagnose conditions related to an imbalance of acids or fluids in your body.

 Why do I need a chloride blood test?

-Your health care provider may have ordered a chloride blood test as part of an electrolyte panel, which is a routine blood test.
-An electrolyte panel is a test that measures chloride and other electrolytes, such as potassium, sodium, and bicarbonate.
-You may also need a chloride blood test if you have symptoms of an acid or fluid imbalance, including:
+Your health care provider may have ordered a chloride blood test as part of an electrolyte panel, a routine blood test that measures chloride and other electrolytes, such as potassium, sodium, and bicarbonate.

 What happens during a chloride blood test?